AlexTISYoung/snipar/docs/tutorial.rst

 As with the ibd.py script, the impute_runner.py script can use a user input pedigree (with the *--pedigree* argument) rather than the *--king* and *--agesex* arguments.

+Note that if memory issues are encountered running the imputation, the --chunks argument can be used to read the SNPs into memory in smaller batches (of number equal to the argument given to --chunks).

 Family based GWAS
 -----------------

 To compute summary statistics for direct, paternal, and maternal effects for all SNPs in the .bed file, type:

-    ``python gwas.py example/h2_quad_0.8.txt example/h2_quad_0.8 --bedfiles example/sample --impfiles example/sample``
+    ``python gwas.py example/h2_quad_0.8.txt example/h2_quad_0.8 --bedfiles example/sample --impfiles example/sample --threads 4``

 This takes the observed genotypes in example/sample.bed and the imputed parental genotypes in example/sample.hdf5 and uses them to perform, for each SNP, a joint regression onto the proband's genotype, the father's (imputed) genotype, and the mother's
 (imputed) genotype.
-This is done using a random effects model that models phenotypic correlations between siblings, where sibling relations in the pedigree are stored in the output of the imputation script: example/sample.hdf5.
+This is done using a linear mixedl model that models phenotypic correlations between siblings, where sibling relations in the pedigree are stored in the output of the imputation script: example/sample.hdf5.
 The 'family variance estimate' output is the  phenotypic variance explained by mean differences between sibships, and the residual variance is the remaining phenotypic variance.

 To use the .bgen file instead, type:

-    ``python gwas.py example/h2_quad_0.8.txt example/h2_quad_0.8 --bgenfiles example/sample --impfiles example/sample``
+    ``python gwas.py example/h2_quad_0.8.txt example/h2_quad_0.8 --bgenfiles example/sample --impfiles example/sample --threads 4``

 The script outputs summary statistics in a gzipped text file: h2_quad_0.8.sumstats.gz.
 This file gives the chromosome, SNP id, position, alleles (A1, the allele that effects are given with respect to; and A2, the alternative allele),